-Has difficulties with complex activities such as housekeeping, meal preparation, public transportation, leisure activities or return to work.
-May benefit from rehabilitation services targeted at problem areas, either as outpatient or home-based.
-If inadequate home support, may need nursing facility or supervised living setting.
+Has difficulty with complex activities such as housekeeping, meal preparation, public transportation, leisure activities or return to work.
+May benefit from rehabilitation services targeted at the problem areas, either as outpatient or home-based.
+If inadequate home support, may need a supervised living setting such as a sheltered home.